robusta-dev/robusta/docs/notification-routing/routing-by-namespace.rst

           include:
             - namespace: [kube-system]

-Apply this final configuration using a :ref:`Helm Upgrade <Simple Upgrade>`.

 Alerts will be now routed according to Kubernetes namespace.

-You can apply this method to as many sinks as you like.
+You can apply this method with as many sinks as you like.
+If the number of sinks is large, consider setting the channel dynamically.
+(See instructions for :ref:`Slack <Dynamic Alert Routing>` or :ref:`MS Teams <Dynamically Route MS Teams Alerts>`.)

 Troubleshooting Issues
 ------------------------